 - The Works Cited page at the end

 Generally, you need to list the writer’s last name and page number enclosed within parentheses straight after the quote.
-If the author's name is included as a feature of your sentence, then you only have to include the page number in the bracket.
+If the author's name is included as a feature of your sentence, then you only have to add the page number in the bracket.

-“Two roads diverged in a wood, and I - I took the one less traveled by, and that has made all the difference” (Frost 1).
+Example: “Two roads diverged in a wood, and I - I took the one less traveled by, and that has made all the difference” (Frost 1).

 Kenneth Burke has described human beings as "symbol-using animals" (3).

 As you can see, Burke’s name was included in the sentence, so there is no need for repetition in the citation.

 - References: When providing references in a research paper in MLA style, you must inform the readers about the sources you used to cite this information.
 The reference page is known as the "Works Cited."
 This page is where the author gives credit to the source.
 Things that are placed within a citation include alphabetical order of authors last name, the title of article and date issued.

 - Follow this format exactly: Author(s)-> "Title of Article." ->Title of Journal Volume.->Issue (Year): pages

 - Electronic Sources.
 For electronic sources utilize the inventor's name and page number or area number for in-substance references.
 This is only if the information does not have page or section numbers by any methods.
 By then, you would include the author's name in the section after you have referred to the recorded information.

 If you need writing help, address to our professionals.

 Research Paper MLA Format Example